lyzs90/Pomodoro/README.md

 # Pomodoro

 Trying out different implementations of the pomodoro timer.
-Note that this is a scaled down timer to facilitate testing i.e. in seconds instead of minutes.
 Switch branches to view each of them.
+Note that the timer is accelerated to facilitate testing.
+This branch contains the Vanilla JS implementation.

 ## What's Available
 - Vanilla JS MVC